Bus and tram in Florence: how to use public transport

 - T2 Vespucci -this line connects Florence Peretola airport with the Fortezza da Basso (very close to the Santa Maria Novella station and the historic centre).

+The entire T2 line, including the VACS, allows you to go from the airport to the historic center in 35 minutes.
 A third line, the T3, is under construction.
 It will connect the city center with the suburban neighborhoods south-east of Florence, Gavinana and Bagno a Ripoli.

 If you are in Florence as a traveler and are staying in the historic center, you probably won’t need to use the tram unless you need to get to the airport.
-But many budget accommodations are far from the center, and you will have to use public transport to get there.
+But many budget accommodations are far from the center, and you will probably use public transport to get there.

 The tram is a very efficient transportation system, trams run every day from 5 am to 12.30 am, approximately every 5 minutes.
+At rush hour it can be very crowded, always be careful of pickpockets, especially at the Strozzi-Fallaci stop.

 Buses in Florence